-Slowly and steadily ,beginning from the day when protests rocked the Sher-e-Kashmir Stadium in 1983 to the Pampore encounter in early 2016 when the locals raised slogans in favour of Pakistan and Azadi,and against India ,and even tried to help the entrapped militants escape,situation has become very hostile .
+Beginning from the day when protests rocked the Sher-e-Kashmir Stadium in 1983 to the Pampore encounter in early 2016 when the locals raised slogans in favour of Pakistan and Azadi, and against India ,and even tried to help the entrapped militants escape, situation has become progressively hostile .
 Burials of terrorists are attended by thousands, while a dead CM’s funeral cortege manages to attract just a few hundred.

 Aspiring engineers studying in NIT took admission in the college on the basis of their JEE scores.They are not in Srinagar by choice,but by virtue of the fact that an NIT exists at that place.
 It is easy to attribute motives to these students now ,and question the intent behind their demands.A section of the media has hinted that all this is a ploy to get NIT shifted out of Srinagar,or maybe secure admissions in their respective state NITs.
 So what is unreasonable about it ?

-The PM should keep in mind that these students are not soldiers.They have not signed up for war.Their parents have not sent them to give away their lives.
-They represent all classes and regions.Their lives are more precious than the hollow rhetoric of ‘secularism’ or Kashmir being an ‘inalienable part’ of india.
+The PM should keep in mind that these students are not soldiers.They have not signed up for any war.Their parents have not sent them away to give their lives.
+They represent all classes and regions.Their lives are more precious than the hollow rhetoric of ‘secularism’ or Kashmir being an ‘inalienable part’ of India.
 Even the armed forces were caught napping in Pathankot and Pampore.
-BJP might get badly hurt if something untoward happens in the NIT.
+BJP might get hurt badly if something untoward happens in the NIT campus.
 The risk is not worth it.
-Keep the NIT in Srinagar,if u dont want to be seen as weak,but transfer these students for heaven’s sake .There is no other way.The state can afford to step back right now without losing face.It should not wait for another disaster to strike.
+Keep the NIT in Srinagar,if you don’t want to be seen as weak, but transfer these students for heaven’s sake .There is no other way.The state can afford to step back right now without losing face.It should not wait for another disaster to strike.

 (Inshallah,all will be fine.It harms no one,though,to be prepared for the worst.)